urklc/urklc.github.io/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 }
 ```

-Here we get the compiler error as **error: protocol 'Comparable' can only be used as a generic constraint because it has Self or associated type requirements**.
-Although its not visible at first look, the reason of this error is that if you have a reference to an object via a `Comparable` pointer instance, you will have an opportunity to call its functions.
-Within the function let's take first element in array to operate on it:
+Here we get a compiler error as **error: protocol 'Comparable' can only be used as a generic constraint because it has Self or associated type requirements**.
+Although it's not visible at first look, the reason of this error is that if you have a reference to an object via a `Comparable` pointer instance, you will have an opportunity to call its functions.

+Within the sort function let's take the first element in array to operate on it:

 ```swift
 let firstComparable = comparables.first